-- 1. While riding on a bus, students are subject to all rules and regulations. - 2.
-The bus driver is in charge of all passengers and has the authority to assign seats and make other arrangements deemed necessary to maintain a safe and orderly environment.
-Students are required to obey the directions of the driver. - 3.
-Students should remain seated unless granted permission to stand, by the driver.

-- 4. Students must not engage in any behavior on the bus that might distract the driver or cause a safety hazard.
+- 1. While riding on a school bus, students are subject to all rules and regulations. - 2.
+The bus driver is in charge of all passengers and has the authority to assign seats and make any other arrangements deemed necessary to maintain a safe and orderly environment.
+Students are required to obey directives of the driver. - 3.
+Students should remain seated unless granted permission to stand by the driver. - 4.
+Students must not engage in any behavior on the bus that might distract the driver or cause a safety hazard.
 This includes any form of misbehavior, rule violation, loud talking or laughter, or talking to the bus driver while the bus is in motion (except in an emergency). - 5.
-Waving or shouting to others, extending arms, legs, head, or objects through the window, or riding on the outside of the bus is prohibited. - 6.
+Waving or shouting at others, extending arms, legs, or head or objects through the window, or riding on the outside of the bus is prohibited. - 6.
 Food and beverages of any type are not to be consumed on the bus. - 7.
-Radios, televisions, tape players, IPODs, MP-3 players, cell phones and other items that may cause problems such as water bottles or pistols, noisemakers, etc. are similarly prohibited.
+Radios, televisions, tape players, IPODs, MP-3 players, cell phones and any other items that may cause problems, such as water bottles/ water pistols, noise makers, etc., are similarly prohibited.
+No open containers.